Skyway666/TFG-investigation/README.md

 # What is reflection?

 Briefly summarized, reflection data is the the information regarding the structure of objects in a program.
-For more information, feel free to check out the Memory(UNFINISHED) developed for this project, where you can also find insights on the development and internal structure of the tool.
+For more information, feel free to check out the [Memory](https://drive.google.com/file/d/1o4Awh5tqd6IOLrl5_n9FtD0Ba6mU4gCz/view?usp=sharing) developed for this project, where you can also find insights on the development and internal structure of the tool.

 # What can I use reflection for?